compassus/compassus/README.md

   - :props   - the props for the current route.

 *Note*: There is only supposed to be one `wrap-render` mixin under the `:mixins` key.
-If there are more than one, Compassus will only use the first.
+If there are more than one, Compassus will only use the first it finds.

 Example: